Carms-dev/gegi-law-gatsby-netlify/content/cases/brodeur-v-ontario-health-and-long-term-care.md

 ---
 isCornerstone: false
-caseName: Brodeur v Ontario (Health and Long-Term Care)
+caseName: Brodeur v.
+Ontario (Health and Long-Term Care)
 citation: 2013 HRTO 1229
 description: The primary issue, in this case, is the difference between how female and male transgender folks are treated in the provision of benefits.